 You can make compost tea by steeping a shovel full of compost in a five-gallon bucket of water for a few days.
 You can then pour this nutrient-rich “tea” on plants, vegetables, and flowers.

 Finished compost can also be used as a soil amendment by placing it into the soil two-four inches below the surface throughout the year or at planting time.
-Everything around your lawn and garden will benefit from the compost as it releases its nutrients over a one - two year period.
+Everything around your lawn and garden will benefit from the compost as it releases its nutrients over a one to two year period.

-Return to Composting Main Page
+Return to the Composting Overview.